Learn about the difference between custom and Klaviyo properties, how to use them, how to remove them, best practices, and more.

 Contacts that do not already have their own profiles will have new ones created.
 Otherwise, any new column value will be added to their existing profile.
 You can navigate into one of these profiles to see how it appears on their designated page.
 Any column that already exists on a contact's profile will be overwritten by the most recent upload.
 Meanwhile, any column that does not already exist will not affect existing properties, as you can have as many custom properties as you desire in the Information tab of a given profile.

 You can also manually add individual custom properties to a profile, rather than in a list of profiles.
-To do so, navigate to the profile you wish to add a property to.
-Select Add next to Custom Properties.

-Ask customers for them
+Ask Customers for Properties

 The second way to gather custom properties is to ask your customers for this information directly.
 You can take three possible routes to collect information from customers:

-- Collect custom properties with a signup form
+- Using a signup form

-- Collect custom properties by asking for information in your emails
+- Asking for information in emails

 Signup Form Example